rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 #### A first simple example, temporary register storages
 Let's considers at [sample-1.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.cpp) where we create two Device views:
-If you are not familiar with Kokkos views, in this context, they are just a container for a vector that resides on the GPU.
+If you are not familiar with Kokkos views, in this context, they are just containers for vectors that resides on the GPU.
 ```c++
 const int size = 1<<27;
 Kokkos::View<float*> A("A", size);